Skip to content

 Embedder identity & migrations

-• lock-on-first — the first embedder id wins; a mismatch refuses to start.
+• lock-on-first (the default) - the first embedder id wins; registering a different one refuses to start until you migrate.

-• multi-active — multiple embedder ids coexist (read across, write newest).
+• multi-active - multiple embedder ids coexist (read across, write to the active one).

 See the Memory system guide for how vector search, the RRF fusion step, and rerankers fit together.